GO TO INDEX

 OR

 Water potential is the potential energy of water per unit volume relative to pure water in reference conditions.
 It is the tendency of water to move from one area to another due to osmosis, gravity, mechanical pressure and matrix effects such as capillary action (which is caused by surface tension).
 The concept of water potential has proved useful in understanding and computing water movement within plants, animals, and soil.
-Water potential is typically expressed in potential energy per unit volume.
+Water potential is typically expressed in potential energy per unit volume.3.
+Diffusion:

 "It is the movement of molecules from an area of high concentration of the molecules to an area with a lower concentration.
 The difference in the concentrations of the molecules in the two areas is called the concentration gradient."